Trambled/OzarkClient/README.md

 ## Details and stuff

 <details>
-  <summary>Notable stuff added</summary> <br>
+  <summary>Notable stuff added.</summary> <br>
-  Bed Aura - auto places and breaks beds on people, has break calculations and has modes for 1.13 and 1.12 servers<br>
+  Bed Aura - Auto places and breaks beds on people, has break calculations and has modes for 1.13 and 1.12 servers. <br>
-  Auto Crystal - very good and heavily modified w+2 autocrystal <br>
+  Auto Crystal - Very good and heavily modified w+2 autocrystal. <br>
-  BurrowESP - highlights people who are burrowed <br>
+  BurrowESP - Highlights people who are burrowed. <br>
-  Elyrafly - salhack but timer on takeoff <br>
+  Elytrafly - Salhack but timer on takeoff. <br>
-  Burrow - xulu but modified a bit to make it better <br>
+  Burrow - Xulu but modified a bit to make it better. <br>
-  Xray - with commands and opacity feature <br>
+  Xray - With commands and opacity feature. <br>
-  PastGUI - another gui originally from past <br>
+  PastGUI - Another GUI originally from past. <br>
-  Anticrystal - originally from xenon but added minhealth and crystal calculations to make it better, also supports string<br><br>
+  Anticrystal - Originally from xenon but added minhealth and crystal calculations to make it better, also supports string.<br><br>
-  some other skidded shit and bug fixes <br>
+  Some other skidded shit and bug fixes. <br>
 </details>

-## configing
+## Configuring

 <details>
-  <summary>etho's autocrystal config</summary> <br>
+  <summary>Etho's autocrystal config</summary> <br>
    Debug Off <br>
    Place/Break ON <br>
    Place/Break Range 5 <br>